-OSBCs, known in lay terms as large businesses, must be subcontracting to compliant vendors who are also properly certified for set-asides if applicable.
-When subcontractors are not in compliance, the primes that utilize them are not either.
+OSBCs, known in lay terms as large businesses, must subcontract to compliant vendors who are also properly certified for set-asides if applicable.
+When subcontractors are not compliant, the primes that utilize them are not either.

 An improperly managed vendor network can lead to costly fines from failed federal audits.